CyberRyan1/CCS-UE5-Modding/README.md

 - - For the first argument, put `C:\Program Files\Steam\steamapps\common\Cash Cleaner Simulator\CashCleanerSimulator\Content\Paks\`
 - - For the second argument, put `.\legacy_files\legacy_p.pak`

-You will most likely have to replace `C:\Program Files\Steam` with the actual path to your steam installation/library that the game is in.
+**Note:** You will most likely have to replace `C:\Program Files\Steam` with the actual path to your steam installation/library that the game is in.
 You can also store the resulting legacy file somewhere else but I personally like to have it contained in the same folder so its just easier to find.

 ### 2.2.
 Setting up FModel to use the legacy assets instead
 1. Open `FModel.exe`